ChrisLuddy/Project2024/README.md

      - Focus on smaller screens first and build up, applying different breakpoints for fluid responsiveness.
    - Mobile-Friendly Navigation:
      - Create a hamburger menu or collapsible menu for mobile users.
 This ensures the navigation bar adapts smoothly to different screen sizes.
      - Optimize interactive areas such as buttons, icons, and touchable links for mobile users.
-Ensure sufficient spacing for easy interaction, especially on touch devices.
+Ensure sufficient spacing for easy interaction, especially on touch devices..

 4. Typography and Colour Scheme